 Layoffs have battered the American workforce recently.

 Perhaps no industry has been hit as hard as tech, which has seen over 220,000 people lose their jobs this year alone.
-Those tech companies include household names like Amazon, Google, Meta, and Microsoft.
+But the problem isn't limited to the tech industry.

 Earn money online by taking surveys